Skip to content

 Evolution Generates Information

-The central objection is that natural selection acting on random mutation is a well-documented mechanism for generating new biological information.
+The central objection is that natural selection acting on random mutation is a well-documented way to generate new biological information.
 This is not speculation - it is observed directly.

-Gene duplication produces extra copies of existing genes, which are then free to mutate and acquire new functions.
+Gene duplication creates extra copies of existing genes, which are then free to mutate and gain new functions.
 The globin gene family - hemoglobin, myoglobin, and their relatives - arose through repeated duplication and divergence from a single ancestral gene.
-Horizontal gene transfer allows bacteria to acquire entire functional genes from other organisms.
-Exon shuffling recombines protein domains to create novel proteins.
+Horizontal gene transfer lets bacteria pick up entire functional genes from other organisms.
+Exon shuffling recombines protein parts to create new proteins.
 De novo gene birth - the emergence of functional genes from previously non-coding DNA - has been documented in multiple lineages.

-These mechanisms do not require information to appear “from scratch” in a single step.
-Evolution works incrementally, accumulating small modifications over millions of generations, with natural selection preserving and refining each improvement.
-The objection that “no natural process generates specified complex information” is contradicted by the empirical evidence of evolutionary biology.
+These mechanisms don’t require information to appear “from scratch” in a single step.
+Evolution works step by step, building up small changes over millions of generations, with natural selection preserving each improvement.
+The claim that “no natural process generates specified complex information” is contradicted by the evidence from evolutionary biology.

 The Equivocation on “Information”

-Philosophers and scientists have identified a critical equivocation in the argument.
-The word “information” means different things in different contexts.
+Philosophers and scientists have flagged a critical equivocation (using one word to mean different things) in the argument.
+“Information” means different things in different contexts.

-In information theory (the mathematical framework developed by Claude Shannon), information is a measure of statistical surprise - it says nothing about meaning or purpose.
+In information theory (the math developed by Claude Shannon), information is a measure of statistical surprise.
+It says nothing about meaning or purpose.
 A random string has maximum Shannon information.
 By this definition, random mutations trivially generate new information.

-When Meyer speaks of “specified complex information,” he means something closer to semantic content - meaningful, functional arrangements.
+When Meyer says “specified complex information,” he means something closer to meaningful content - useful, functional arrangements.
 But this is where the analogy to human design breaks down.
 In human language and software, meaning is assigned by a mind.
-In biology, “meaning” is just shorthand for functionality selected by evolution.
-A protein sequence is “specified” because natural selection eliminates non-functional variants.
+In biology, “meaning” is just shorthand for functionality picked out by evolution.
+A protein sequence is “specified” because natural selection weeds out non-functional variants.
 The specification comes from selection, not from a prior intelligence.

-Dembski’s specified complexity has been criticized by mathematicians and philosophers for conflating these distinct concepts and for being defined in a way that is either trivially satisfied or unmeasurable in practice.
+Dembski’s specified complexity has been criticized by mathematicians and philosophers for blurring these different concepts and for being defined in a way that is either trivially satisfied or unmeasurable in practice.

 Self-Organization and Emergence

-Research in self-organization demonstrates that complex, ordered structures arise spontaneously from natural processes.
+Research in self-organization shows that complex, ordered structures arise on their own from natural processes.
 Snowflakes form intricate patterns without guidance.
-Autocatalytic networks of chemical reactions can spontaneously develop feedback loops that resemble primitive metabolism.
-The RNA world hypothesis proposes that self-replicating RNA molecules preceded DNA and proteins, providing a plausible pathway from simple chemistry to information-carrying molecules.
+Autocatalytic networks of chemical reactions can spontaneously develop feedback loops that look like primitive metabolism.
+The RNA world hypothesis proposes that self-replicating RNA molecules came before DNA and proteins, offering a plausible path from simple chemistry to information-carrying molecules.

-While the origin of life remains unsolved, the trajectory of research is toward naturalistic explanations, not away from them.
+While the origin of life is still unsolved, research keeps moving toward naturalistic explanations, not away from them.
 Each decade brings new discoveries about how complexity can emerge from simple chemical systems without intelligent intervention.

 Historical Background

-The Argument from Biological Information is the intellectual core of the intelligent design movement, which emerged in the late 1980s and 1990s as an attempt to reformulate creationism in scientifically respectable terms.
-The movement’s institutional hub is the Discovery Institute, a Seattle-based think tank that promotes intelligent design through publications, media outreach, and advocacy for teaching ID in public schools.
+The Argument from Biological Information is the intellectual core of the intelligent design movement, which emerged in the late 1980s and 1990s as an attempt to repackage creationism in scientifically respectable terms.
+The movement’s institutional hub is the Discovery Institute, a Seattle-based think tank that promotes intelligent design through publications, media outreach, and pushes to teach ID in public schools.

-Michael Behe’s 1996 book Darwin’s Black Box introduced the concept of irreducible complexity - the claim that some biological systems are too interdependent in their parts to have evolved incrementally.
-William Dembski’s 1998 The Design Inference attempted to formalize a mathematical criterion for detecting design.
-Meyer’s 2009 Signature in the Cell focused specifically on the information content of DNA as the strongest evidence for a designing intelligence.
+Michael Behe’s 1996 book Darwin’s Black Box introduced irreducible complexity - the claim that some biological systems have multiple parts that all need to be present at once for the system to work, so they can’t evolve step by step.
+William Dembski’s 1998 The Design Inference tried to formalize a mathematical test for detecting design.
+Meyer’s 2009 Signature in the Cell focused on the information content of DNA as the strongest evidence for a designer.

 The movement suffered a major legal and public relations setback in the 2005 Kitzmiller v.
-Dover case, in which a federal judge ruled that intelligent design is a form of creationism and not legitimate science, finding that ID “cannot uncouple itself from its creationist, and thus religious, antecedents.”
+Dover case.
+A federal judge ruled that intelligent design is a form of creationism and not legitimate science, finding that ID “cannot uncouple itself from its creationist, and thus religious, antecedents.”

 Scientific Status

-The scientific community overwhelmingly rejects intelligent design as a scientific hypothesis.
-The reasons are methodological, not merely cultural.
+The scientific community overwhelmingly rejects intelligent design as science.
+The reasons are methodological, not cultural.

 No testable predictions.
 A scientific theory must make predictions that can be tested and potentially falsified.
-Intelligent design makes no predictions about what a designer would or would not create.
-Any observation is compatible with design because the designer’s methods and goals are unknown.
+Intelligent design makes no predictions about what a designer would or wouldn’t create.
+Any observation fits with design because the designer’s methods and goals are unknown.
 This makes ID unfalsifiable in practice.

 No mechanism.
-ID identifies no mechanism by which a designer intervenes in biological systems.
-It does not specify when, where, or how design events occurred.
-Without a mechanism, there is nothing for scientists to investigate, test, or build upon.
+ID names no mechanism by which a designer acts on biological systems.
+It doesn’t specify when, where, or how design events happened.
+Without a mechanism, there’s nothing for scientists to investigate, test, or build on.

 The god of the gaps.
-The argument draws its force from what science has not yet explained - particularly the origin of the first cell.
-This is a classic argument from ignorance: the absence of a current naturalistic explanation is treated as positive evidence for design.
-Historically, “god of the gaps” arguments have a poor track record, as scientific explanations have consistently filled gaps that were previously attributed to divine action.
+The argument draws its force from what science hasn’t yet explained - especially the origin of the first cell.
+This is a classic argument from ignorance: the absence of a current naturalistic explanation is treated as evidence for design.
+Historically, “god of the gaps” arguments have a poor track record - scientific explanations have steadily filled gaps once attributed to divine action.

 Peer review.
-Intelligent design has produced virtually no research published in mainstream peer-reviewed scientific journals.
+Intelligent design has produced almost no research published in mainstream peer-reviewed scientific journals.
 The scientific consensus is that evolution, not design, explains the diversity and complexity of life.
-Major scientific organizations including the National Academy of Sciences, the American Association for the Advancement of Science, and the Royal Society have issued statements affirming that intelligent design is not science.
+Major scientific organizations including the National Academy of Sciences, the American Association for the Advancement of Science, and the Royal Society have stated that intelligent design is not science.

 Relationship to Other Arguments

 The Argument from Biological Information is a biological counterpart to the Fine-Tuning Argument.
-Where fine-tuning points to the precision of physical constants as evidence of cosmic design, the biological information argument points to the specificity of DNA as evidence of biological design.
-Fine-tuning is far stronger because its evidence - measured physical constants - is not in dispute, whereas the biological information argument’s key claims are contradicted by mainstream evolutionary biology.
+Where fine-tuning points to the precision of physical constants as evidence of cosmic design, this argument points to the specificity of DNA as evidence of biological design.
+Fine-tuning is far stronger because its evidence - measured physical constants - is not in dispute, while the biological information argument’s key claims are contradicted by mainstream evolutionary biology.

-The Argument from Poor Design provides a direct counterpoint.
+The Argument from Poor Design is a direct counterpoint.
 If an intelligent designer authored DNA, why does the genome contain pseudogenes (broken, non-functional gene copies), endogenous retroviruses (remnants of ancient viral infections embedded in our DNA), and vast stretches of repetitive, apparently non-functional sequence?
-These genomic features are exactly what evolution predicts - and difficult to reconcile with purposeful information design.
+These features are exactly what evolution predicts - and hard to square with purposeful information design.

-The argument also intersects with the Evolutionary Argument Against Naturalism, which challenges whether unguided evolution can produce reliable cognitive faculties.
-Both arguments attempt to leverage evolutionary theory against a purely naturalistic worldview, though they operate at different levels - one questioning evolution’s creative capacity, the other questioning its epistemic implications.
+The argument also connects to the Evolutionary Argument Against Naturalism, which challenges whether unguided evolution can produce reliable cognitive faculties.
+Both arguments try to use evolutionary theory against a purely naturalistic worldview, though at different levels - one questioning evolution’s creative power, the other questioning what it means for our knowledge.

 Common Misconceptions

 “DNA is literally a code, so it must have a coder.”
 The word “code” in molecular biology is a metaphor.
-The genetic “code” is a set of chemical correspondences between codons and amino acids that arose through evolutionary processes.
-Calling it a code does not imply a coder any more than calling a river “bed” implies a carpenter.
+The genetic “code” is a set of chemical pairings between codons and amino acids that arose through evolution.
+Calling it a code doesn’t imply a coder any more than calling a river “bed” implies a carpenter.

 “Scientists have no idea how life began, so design is the best explanation.”
-While abiogenesis is unsolved, the gap between “unsolved” and “unsolvable” is enormous.
-Active research programs in prebiotic chemistry, the RNA world, and protocell formation continue to narrow the explanatory gap.
-Concluding that a problem is permanently beyond science because it has not yet been solved is a logical error.
+The origin of life is unsolved, but the gap between “unsolved” and “unsolvable” is enormous.
+Active research in prebiotic chemistry, the RNA world, and protocell formation keeps narrowing the gap.
+Concluding that a problem is permanently beyond science because it hasn’t been solved yet is a logical error.

 “Intelligent design is just an objective look at the evidence.”
 The Kitzmiller v.
 Dover trial revealed through internal Discovery Institute documents (the Wedge Document) that the intelligent design movement has explicitly religious goals: to “replace materialistic explanations with the theistic understanding that nature and human beings are created by God.”
-This does not automatically invalidate the argument, but it does undermine claims of purely scientific motivation.
+This doesn’t automatically invalidate the argument, but it undermines claims of purely scientific motivation.

 Our Scoring

 Soundness: 20/100.
 The argument correctly identifies DNA’s complexity as remarkable, but its core inference fails.
 The claim that “no natural process generates specified complex information” is contradicted by documented evolutionary mechanisms including gene duplication, horizontal gene transfer, exon shuffling, and de novo gene birth.
-The argument commits a consequential equivocation on the word “information,” conflating Shannon information with semantic content and then drawing conclusions that follow from neither definition cleanly.
-The scientific community overwhelmingly rejects intelligent design as methodologically flawed - it makes no testable predictions, proposes no mechanism, and has produced virtually no peer-reviewed research.
-The score is not zero because the origin of life remains genuinely unsolved, and the question of how the first information-bearing molecules arose from prebiotic chemistry is a legitimate open problem.
+The argument commits a critical equivocation on “information,” blending Shannon information with meaningful content and then drawing conclusions that follow from neither definition cleanly.
+The scientific community overwhelmingly rejects intelligent design as methodologically flawed - it makes no testable predictions, proposes no mechanism, and has produced almost no peer-reviewed research.
+The score isn’t zero because the origin of life remains genuinely unsolved, and how the first information-bearing molecules arose from prebiotic chemistry is a legitimate open problem.
 But an open problem is not evidence for design.

 Personal God: 35/100.
-Even if the argument were sound, the leap from “an intelligence designed DNA” to “an omniscient, omnipotent, omnibenevolent God who intervenes in human affairs” is enormous.
-Nothing about the information content of DNA tells us whether its source is personal, cares about humanity, answers prayers, or possesses moral attributes.
+Even if the argument were sound, the leap from “an intelligence designed DNA” to “an all-knowing, all-powerful, all-good God who intervenes in human affairs” is enormous.
+Nothing about DNA’s information content tells us whether its source is personal, cares about humanity, answers prayers, or has moral attributes.
 The score is above the minimum because a personal God is at least compatible with being the source of biological information - if such a God exists, designing DNA would be well within its capabilities.
-But the argument provides no positive evidence for the specifically personal attributes that define this category.
+But the argument provides no positive evidence for the personal attributes that define this category.

 Creator/Designer: 65/100.
-This is the highest score because the argument, if sound, points most directly at a designing intelligence - which is precisely what the Creator/Designer category describes.
-The entire structure of the argument is built around the inference from information to an intelligent source.
-If one grants the premises, the conclusion maps almost perfectly onto an intelligent being that designed biological systems.
-The score is not higher because the argument is not sound - the premises do not hold up under scientific scrutiny.
+This is the highest score because the argument, if sound, points most directly at a designing intelligence - which is exactly what the Creator/Designer category describes.
+The entire structure is built around the inference from information to an intelligent source.
+If you grant the premises, the conclusion maps almost perfectly onto an intelligent being that designed biological systems.
+The score is not higher because the argument is not sound - the premises don’t hold up under scientific scrutiny.
 But the conditional probability (if the argument IS sound, how likely does it make this god definition) is strong, since the argument’s conclusion is essentially a restatement of this category’s definition.

 Higher Power: 55/100.
-A supernatural force or consciousness behind reality could plausibly be the source of biological information, but the fit is less precise than with the Creator/Designer category.
-The argument specifically invokes intelligence, purpose, and intentional coding - attributes that align more closely with a personal designing agent than with an impersonal force.
-An abstract Higher Power that underpins reality but does not engage in specific engineering projects is a less natural conclusion from the premises.
-The score is higher than the Personal God because a Higher Power requires fewer additional attributes beyond the basic intelligence the argument claims to demonstrate, but lower than the Creator because the argument’s logic specifically points to deliberate design rather than a diffuse supernatural force.
+A supernatural force or consciousness behind reality could plausibly be the source of biological information, but the fit is less precise than with Creator/Designer.
+The argument specifically invokes intelligence, purpose, and intentional coding - attributes that fit a personal designing agent more than an impersonal force.
+An abstract Higher Power that underpins reality but doesn’t carry out specific engineering projects is a less natural conclusion.
+The score is higher than Personal God because a Higher Power requires fewer extra attributes beyond the basic intelligence the argument claims, but lower than Creator because the argument’s logic specifically points to deliberate design rather than a diffuse supernatural force.